ChuloWay/Articles/GitIntro.md

 ![Repo-Clone](photos/pagecloneMain.png)

-* Select the ==Code== indicated green button on the right.
+* Select the ```Code``` indicated green button on the right.
 Upon doing this, a drop-down menu with the choices HTTPS, SSH, and GitHub CLI will appear, as seen in the image below.

 ![Repo-Clone](photos/repocloneselectMain.png)